-Body-mind connection fascinates me and evoke my curiosity since my youth.
+Body-mind connection fascinates me and evokes my curiosity since my youth.

 In the last 17 years, I follow this curiosity and study conventional and non-conventional therapies.

 My education started with psychology studies.
 I was always curious about different therapy modalities and was naturally pulled to experience and explore; I did many additional trainings in things like Family constellation, group processes & psychodrama, Non-violence communication, Bach flowers, Theta Healing.

 But in 2012 I reached a breaking point, Psychology studies, and transpersonal psychotherapy didn’t satisfy my curiosity.

 It all felt very mental for me and I missed the body.

 Movement and the body were always a big part of my life.

 I was gymnastic as a child, a daughter to a Feldenkrize® teacher, and later in my youth Yoga and Partner-Acrobatic came into my life, and naturally, I became a teacher.

 Between 2012-2015 I was working as a pedagogic leader, part of my role was to bring movement arts and art into the work with the children.

 In 2014 I formed groups for children and their parents for playful movement together, with the intention of strengthening their bond and connection what later became 'Family Playground'.

 In 2012 chronic pain I carried since I was 15, erupted and completely changed my life.